What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 What Is a Guideline?

-A guideline is a written recommendation that helps employees make consistent decisions and follow preferred practices.
-Guidelines provide direction, examples, and guardrails, but they allow flexibility based on context.
+A guideline is a written recommendation that helps employees and managers make consistent decisions and follow preferred practices.
+It provides direction, examples, and guardrails — but it allows flexibility based on context, role, or situation.

 In a workplace setting, a guideline typically: